MS in Food and Hospitality Systems

 Exit Seminar

 Immediately before the final examination, the M.S. student must present a seminar on his or her research.
 The seminar must take place when MU is officially in session, and is open to the general university audience.
-The FHS Graduate Program Coordinator will announce the exit seminar to appropriate colleagues within and outside the program.
+The FHS DGS will announce the exit seminar to appropriate colleagues within and outside the program.
 All members of the M.S.
 Program Committee will attend and the student must be enrolled at the time of the seminar presentation and the final examination that follows.

 Final Examination

 After the student's exit seminar has been presented, the FHS M.S.
 Program Committee will conduct a final oral examination.
 The candidate should be prepared to defend his/her research and discuss any related areas.
 A report of the examination, carrying the signatures of at least three members of the committee, must be submitted to the Graduate School before the deadline preceding the anticipated date of graduation.
 For the thesis to be considered successfully defended, the student's FHS M.S.
 Program Committee must vote to pass the student on the defense with no more than one dissenting or abstaining vote.
-The signed M3 form which shows the results of the student's final exam must be turned in to the FHS Graduate Program Coordinator for submission to the MU Graduate School immediately following the completion of final exam.
+The signed M3 form which shows the results of the student's final exam must be turned in to the FHS DGS for submission to the MU Graduate School immediately following the completion of final exam.

 Admissions